Tuesday, January 23, 2024

 3. The priests of the Old Calendar should be recognized as canonical (as those who have been ordained under the New Calendar and by a canonical bishop).

-4. Those [clergy] who have been ordained separated from the three Bishops [of Florina, of Christianoupolis, and of Diavleia], who are married, should be tolerated under a temporary arrangement, since they can be easily settled if they are not reacting antagonistically.
+4. Those [clergy] who have been ordained separated from the three Bishops [of Florina, of Christianoupolis, and of Diavleia], who are married, should be accepted under a temporary arrangement, since they can be easily settled if they are not reacting antagonistically.

 5. All the hieromonks, monks, and nuns should be immediately restricted to their respective monasteries under the supervision of the police.
 The Athonites should be immediately confined to Mount Athos, as all the aforementioned spread fanaticism among the Old Calendarists.
 Only monks and nuns (never hieromonks) are allowed to leave for the material needs of the monasteries with written permission from the Exarch of the Old Calendarists.